steveo-oncu/fantasy-football-drafttool/README.md

 Keepers use `Team | Player | Price`, one per line.
 Names not in the player pool are still marked as drafted, they just carry no value.

+## Injury and suspension risk

+A short curated list of players carrying availability risk discounts their value for games they may not play, so scarcity, inflation and every going rate account for it.
+Flagged players carry a red marker in the pool and the reason appears in the bid check and on the recommendation card.
+Where a discount applies, the undiscounted price is shown alongside so you can see what was taken off.

+These notes were checked on 29 August 2026 and are a snapshot, not a feed.
+Re-check anything flagged on the morning of the draft — suspension rulings in particular can land at any time.
+The list lives in the `RISK` object near the top of the script.

 ## Bid increments

 The minimum bid is $5 and bids rise in $5 steps, so every price the app shows is a bid